- Learning and Curriculum

 (xiii and xiv of SEND Code of Practice, Page 15)

 For further information, including a list of ‘types of SEND’, please see the Code of Practice (2015) which the school is fully compliant with.
 You can access this by following the link below:

 Provisional Arrangements for Pupils with Special Educational Needs and/or Disabilities

 Barrow Hedges Primary School pride themselves on delivering highly tailored provision that considers all pupils’ individual needs.
 This means adapting practice regularly in order to ensure the most effective approach is adopted.
-Current provisional information for SEND can be found on the school’s SEN Information Report which you can find on the Key Inclusion Documents and Policies page.
-This document is reviewed and updated annually.
+Current provisional information for SEND can be found in the school’s Inclusion policy and SEN Information Report, both of which you can find on the Key Inclusion Documents and Policies page.
+These document is reviewed and updated annually.

 Identification of SEND